 Families that were lucky enough to visit us at our home, when we still offered in-home visits always compliment us on how beautiful and well kept our dogs are.
 They also compliment us on what nice facilities we have, to raise and care for our Australian Labradoodle puppies and adult dogs.
 For those of you who are new to us and do not have a personal reference please visit our Facebook Page and Instagram page.
 There you will find tons of families, letters, and photos sent into us by our past Labradoodle owners or posted by themselves as well as the day to day happenings here at Hales Australian Labradoodles.

 Please remember we are a home-based business.
 I have a family and a home to run, as do you.
-I do my best to get back to your emails in a timely manner as well as schedule appointments that will work for you.
+I do my best to get back to your emails promptly as well as schedule appointments that will work for you.

 Unfortunately, sometimes that does not always work out.
 My policies and strict visiting schedule are just one of the many things I do to protect the wellbeing of your future Australian Labradoodle puppy.
 Just remember the quality of my dogs and my long-standing reputation is all part of what you get here at Hale’s Australian Labradoodle’s.
 Your patience and understanding are greatly appreciated.

-Puppy selections/allocations are done at 6 weeks when the puppies are more developed in their coat, size, and temperament.
-Which is about 6 weeks of age.
+Puppy selections/allocations are made at 6 weeks when the puppies are more developed in their coat, size, and temperament, which is about 6 weeks of age.
 I do not allow drop-in or unscheduled appointments.
 The puppies cannot be viewed or visited prior to 8 weeks of age and pick up.
 We take the utmost care in caring for our pampered pooch puppies.
 Having visitors in and out not only compromise the health and wellbeing of your puppy but possibly the health and wellbeing of someone else’s.

 Again, thank you for understanding and working with us to help bring you the healthiest possible pet you can have.
 We know how exciting it is and how much you want to see your new baby or any of our gorgeous Australian Labradoodle’s but we must always stay focused on the big picture.
 Health and safety of the puppies which is why following us on Facebook and Instagram will truly keep you up on current events!!! =)